Astrophysical sources and acceleration mechanisms: Acceleration of cosmic rays from extragalactic sources

 The energy loss length $l_{p\gamma}$ of a proton in the CMB radiation for this process is

 where $y=\frac{E-E'}{E}$ is the fraction of energy lost per interaction, $n_{p\gamma}$ is the corresponding photon number density and the brackets remind us that we should integrate the differential cross-section $\sigma_{p\gamma}$ over the momentum distribution of the target photons \cite{2000CoPhC.124..290M}.
-If we observe a very large number of protons at energy larger that the GZK cut-off they probably originated in a region smaller than 30 Mpc, if we observe protons at energy smaller than the cut-off, they are produced in a region larger than 30 Mpc;
+If we observe a very large number of protons at energies larger that the GZK cut-off they probably originated in a region smaller than 30 Mpc;

 \item electron-positron pair-production on the CMB radiation: during the propagation in the CMB radiation, $e^+e^-$ pairs can be also produced in the process \cite{2012APh....39..129A}:

 \end{itemize}

 In Fig. \ref{scale} we can see the variation of the energy loss scale length as a function of the energy for the three considered processes.